 Back in 2009 as the organisation was being set up, 38 Degrees accepted some money from charitable trusts and foundations.
 The Isvara Foundation, The Funding Network, the Andrew Wainwright Reform Trust, the Esmée Fairbairn Foundation, the Joseph Rowntree Charitable Trust, the Barrow Cadbury Fund and UnLtd will always have our thanks for helping us get started.

 38 Degrees is a lean organisation.
 The staff team is small, with one sole purpose: to build and run winning campaigns on issues 38 Degrees members care about.
 38 Degrees is funded by small donations from members.
-The 2014-2015 audited accounts below lay out in detail how 38 Degrees raised and spent money during the last financial year – 1st October 2014 to 30th September 2015.
+The audited accounts below lay out in detail how 38 Degrees raised and spent money during the last financial year.

 The staff team welcomes questions and enquiries.
 Please get in touch at firstname.lastname@example.org

 We have a policy of publishing details of any large donation which totals over £7500, from any source, in our annual accounts.
-We have received no donations above this threshold in the 2014-2015 accounting period.
+You can see this information in donation note 2, pg.
+13, in the audited reports.

 How do we spend your money?